peterino2/pmake/docs_src/reference/cheatsheet.md

 So this thing should theoretically be easy enough to use with all the information needed for it on one cheatsheet.

+You can invoke pogmake with either `pogmake` or `pog`.
+It'll do the same thing.

 ## Specifying jobs

 `pogmake` will start parsing pogfiles.
 Importing the root pogfile as a python object and start registering jobs.
 Jobs are functions decorated with the `@job` decorator.